The Easiest Way to Clean Kitchen Cabinets, Including Those Tough Grease Stains

 Before you begin, read through the steps and make sure you have all of the necessary cleaning supplies on hand.
 For maximum convenience, we used common household cleaners, like vinegar and baking soda, but it's still a good idea to double-check your pantry.
 You'll also want to make sure you know what cabinet material you're working with.
 The difference between wood and laminate, for example, can sometimes be tricky to spot.
 Consult your cabinet owners manual or speak with a cabinet professional if you're not sure.

-To save time and energy, we recommend a two-part cabinet cleaning method:
+To save time and energy, we recommend a two-part cabinet cleaning method that incorporates both weekly and seasonal touch-ups.

 - Weekly: Instead of frequently wiping down cabinets, the best way to clean kitchen cabinets is with a weekly spot treatment.
 Just spray multi-purpose cleaner on a microfiber cloth, and wipe away fingerprints, spatters, and other marks.
 Make sure to disinfect the hardware, too.

 - Seasonally: Give your cabinets a deep clean three or four times per year.
 To do so, empty the cabinets of all contents.
 Then dab a microfiber cloth with a mild cleaner and wipe down shelves, the inside of the door, and the outside of the door.
 Use a clean toothbrush to treat the corners and other small crevices.
 Let dry completely before restocking.

-- Fingerprints: The oily residue on fingers can leave behind nasty marks on cabinet doors and hardware.
-Cleaning kitchen cabinets with vinegar will remove fingerprints.
-Dampen a cloth in the mixture, apply to the prints, and buff clean with a polishing cloth.
+- Fingerprints: The oily residue on fingers can leave behind unsightly marks on cabinet doors and hardware.
+Cleaning kitchen cabinets with vinegar will easily remove fingerprints.
+Dampen a cloth in a 50-50 solution of water and vinegar, apply to the prints, and buff clean with a polishing cloth.

 - Grease: Cabinets directly above the range are most prone to grease stains.
-But cleaning grease cabinets isn't difficult.
-Just like oil-based fingerprints, clean greasy kitchen cabinets with diluted vinegar.
-Since these stains are likely larger than a fingerprint, you may need to repeat the process several times to get rid of grease on cabinets.
+But cleaning kitchen cabinet grease isn't difficult.
+Just like oil-based fingerprints, you can clean greasy kitchen cabinets with diluted vinegar.
+Since these stains are likely larger than a fingerprint, you might need to repeat the process several times to fully get rid of grease on cabinets.